-These Funfetti Cookies are soft and chewy cookies that are loaded and topped with rainbow sprinkles!
-The cookie base is that of a chocolate chip cookie versus a sprinkle cookie and the result is so delicious!
-The cookies are gluten free, nut free, eggless and easily vegan.
+These Funfetti Cookies are chewy cookies that are loaded and topped with rainbow sprinkles!
+The cookie base is that of an eggless chocolate chip cookie versus a sugar cookie and the result is so delicious!
+The cookies are gluten free, nut free, eggless and easily vegan!
 If that wasn't enough, they take less than an hour from start to finish and make 6 large cookies!

 These funfetti cookies are a party in your mouth just like my Sprinkle Sugar Cookies and my Fruity Pebbles Cookies!
-They're soft and chewy with a little crunch from the sprinkles!
+They're thick and chewy with a little crunch from the sprinkles like my Chocolate Sprinkle Cookies!
 Best yet, this recipe makes 6 large or 12 small cookies and only requires 15 minutes of chill time just like my Mini Chocolate Chip Cookies!

-If you're looking for more small batch cookie recipes, try Small Batch Chocolate Chip Cookies, Eggless Chocolate Cookies and Happy Birthday Cookie.
+If you're looking for more small batch cookie recipes, try my Small Batch Chocolate Chip Cookies, Eggless Chocolate Cookies and my Happy Birthday Cookie.

 Reasons to Love these Cookies